Structural and Dynamical Crossovers in Dense Electrolytes: Conclusions

 \section{Conclusions}

 Using molecular dynamics simulations of model electrolytes with and without explicit solvent, we systematically investigated the relationships between structural and dynamical correlations in dense ionic fluids across a wide range of salt concentrations.
 We find that the electrostatic screening crossover depends sensitively on ion–solvent coupling.
 In explicit-solvent electrolytes, the crossover occurs between a charge-dominated dilute regime and a density-dominated concentrated regime, whereas in implicit-solvent electrolytes, it occurs between two charge-dominated regimes—from dilute to concentrated.
 Both explicit- and implicit-solvent systems display dynamical crossovers in ion self-diffusion and ion-pair lifetimes that are coupled to the screening transition, although the detailed dynamical behaviors differ depending on the presence of solvent.
 The notable discontinuity across the dynamical transition is well encoded in the ion–counterion short-range structures.
 Ionic clusters grow with increasing salt concentration and eventually form a percolating network beyond a threshold concentration.
 However, the percolation transition is not strongly coupled to the onset of either the structural or dynamical crossovers and appears instead to be governed primarily by salt concentration.
-This decoupling suggests that spatial proximity alone is insufficient to explain the connection between ionic clustering and transport in these model systems.
+This decoupling can be rationalized by the distinct physical requirements of the two phenomena: percolation requires sufficiently extensive aggregation to form a system-spanning network and thus typically occurs only at higher salt concentrations, whereas the onset of underscreening reflects the emergence of local ion pairing or small aggregates.
+These observations also suggest that spatial proximity alone is insufficient to explain the connection between ionic clustering and transport in these model systems.

 For consistent comparison across systems, we demonstrate that the diffusion-corrected ion-pair lifetime, $\tau_{\text{pair}}/\tau_{\text{diff}}$, serves as a unified descriptor that bridges ionic structure and dynamics.
 The ratio effectively compensates for viscosity-related effects arising from non-electrostatic attractions, while its dependence on the structural parameter $a/\lambda_D$ mirrors the behavior of the barrier-crossing factor $\exp(\beta \Delta F)$ associated with short-range ion–counterion structure, particularly the discontinuity across the dynamical crossover.
 Moreover, $\tau_{\text{pair}}/\tau_{\text{diff}}$ enables consistent qualitative comparison between explicit- and implicit-solvent electrolytes, despite quantitative differences that become more pronounced at high salt concentrations, which is worth future systematic investigation.